InvoxiPlayGames/FreeMyXe/README.md

 The patches made by FreeMyXe are not fully compatible with running Original Xbox games.
-Before starting any Original Xbox title, you **must** launch "OGXboxPrep.xex" first, and after you're done you must launch it again.
+Before starting any Original Xbox title, you **must** launch "OGXboxPrep.xex" first to patch some items required for Original Xbox, and after you're done with your game session you **must** launch it again to revert the patches made to allow the Xbox Emulator XeFu to function correctly.
 This is included in FreeMyXe beta4 and above.

 ## TODO